So you bought an M30. What are the basics and what to look for:

 - Doors sag, so doesn’t close easily

-- Sticky columns and glove box
+- Sticky column trim pieces/dash/glove box

 - Leaky fuel injectors – This is a recall (NHTSA Safety Recalls)

 3. Digital climate control: There are a couple issues going on.
 The display disappears or buttons don’t work.
 Most likely the digital climate control board needs to be re-soldered.
 The other is fan speed.
 This might have to do with the resistor behind the glove compartment.
+For the digital climate control – For the the Resistor – Blower resistor replacement

 4. In convertibles, the top might not come down, so people have to lower manually.
 This is typically do to the top motor or the actuators.